7 Causes of Baby's Hoarse Voice, Treatment And Home Remedies

 1. Use a cool-mist humidifier: A humidifier pumps water vapor into the ambient air so that it does not dry the throat and airways.
 The use of humidifiers during throat problems may prevent drying up of the vocal cords.
 Only use a cool-mist humidifier and not a steam/hot-mist humidifier, which increases the risk of burns.

-1. Avoid allergens and irritants: If you know the baby has allergies, then keep them away from potential allergens.
-Babies and toddlers should be kept away from pollution too.
-Do not let anyone in the home smoke and avoid going to places where the baby will be exposed to tobacco smoke.
+1. Avoid allergens and irritants: If you know the baby has allergies, keep them away from potential allergens, such as pollen, pet fur, pet dander, strong fragrances, and dust.
+Babies and toddlers should be kept away from pollution, too.
+Do not let anyone in the home smoke, and avoid going to places where the baby will be exposed to tobacco smoke.

 1. Control colic and restrict vocal cord overuse: If the baby cries a lot, then try swaddling and relaxing them with a lullaby.
 Older toddlers may be taught to speak softly until the vocal cord gets better.
 You can offer incentives to the toddler for being silent.
 You may also try to keep the toddler occupied with games that require silent play.